sjkp/sjkp.livechatmsteams/README.md

+**UPDATE** My Devpost Microsoft teams app is no longer supported, please use the similar offering we created at Delegate A/S  https://appsource.microsoft.com/en-us/product/office/WA104381862?src=webduppage&tab=Overview

-# SJKP Live Chat Microsoft Teams
+# SJKP Live Chat Microsoft Teams (Deprecated)

 Live customer support chat control for your web sites, that uses Microsoft Teams as the backend admin interface.